 4. Give Them a Book

-My family jokes that they never know what books to buy me because I have so many.
+Now, my family jokes that they never know what books to buy me because I have so many.
 But books are still one of my favorite gifts!

 I understand it can be challenging to pick out a book for someone else.
 We all have different tastes and preferences.
 However, if you can find a book that would be a good fit for your friend, I bet it would really mean a lot to them.
 Browse their bookshelves when you’re over at their house, or take note of the books they mention on any social media posts.
 See what they like or if there’s a book being released soon that they are excited about.